 A number of requirements must be met related to the FileHold service user and the FileHold and SQL servers.

 - The service account can be a local server or a domain account, but it should not have administrative privileges.
-Domain accounts are preferable in an external SQL server or Sharepoint server environment.

 - It should have a strong password that complies with your corporate security policy.

 - Ideally the service account password should not expire and it should not be able to change its own password.
 Your IT policy may require periodic password changes.
 Plan for this situation well in advance to ensure minimal or zero user downtime.

 - It must have SQL Server login permissions where the FileHold databases are stored and managed and it must be the database owner for each of the four FileHold databases.

 - It must have Log on as a service and Logon as a batch job rights in the Local Security Policy settings.

 - It must be a member of the IIS_IUSRS group